 - 1 tsp sesame seeds plus 1/2 tsp. for sprinkling on salad and shrimp

 For the Vinaigrette

 Pour the 1/2 cup orange juice in a small saucepan over medium heat.
 Let the orange juice simmer for about 15 minutes to let it reduce by half.
 This will intensify the orange flavor and make the vinaigrette less watery.

 When the orange juice has reduced, remove from the heat and place it in a bowl.
-Add the chipotle powder, mustard, and poppy seeds.
+Add the chipotle powder, mustard, and sesame seeds.
 Whisk to combine.
-Whisk in the olive oil until it's combined and season with salt to taste.
+Whisk in the olive oil and sesame oil until it's combined and season with salt to taste.

 Place the shrimp on a sheet pan and coat in 2 Tbsp. of the dressing.
-Sprinkle some poppy seeds on top and place under the broiler.
+Sprinkle some sesame seeds on top and place under the broiler.
 Cook for 5-7 minutes (flipping over halfway through cooking) or until the shrimp are pink and the tails have curled.
 Check after about 4 minutes to make sure they don't overcook.
 Remove the shrimp and set aside.
 See above instruction for cooking in a skillet instead.

-Toss the romaine and orange slices in enough vinaigrette to evenly coat the ingredients (no soggy salads!) and top with the almonds, shrimp, goat cheese, red onion and a little bit more of the poppy seeds.
+Toss the romaine and orange slices in enough vinaigrette to evenly coat the ingredients (no soggy salads!) and top with the almonds, shrimp, red onion and a little bit more of the sesame seeds.